 The Delaware & Hudson Railroad (DH), Penn Division, ran on track between Ninevah, Lanesboro and Carbondale, cutting through under one of the arches near the north end of the viaduct.
 Images of the Erie and the D&H crossing, one over the other, have been a popular subject for photographers and painters for years.
 However, once the D&H’s Belden Tunnel was enlarged in 1985… D&H abandoned this route, removed the track and ballast… and today, nothing remains of it but the overgrown fills and cuts of the former roadbed.

-The Erie 833 is the last of 14 E8’s (820-833) acquired by the Erie Railroad in 1951.
-ERIE #833 (exERIE#833 > exEL#833 > exCR#4022) is one of three E8’s saved in 1999… when purchased from CONRAIL by the Juniata Terminal Co (the other two are running as PRR #5711 (exCR#4021) & PRR #5809 (exCR#4020).
-Erie 833 is now owned by the New York & Greenwood Lake Railway (NYGL) and has been returned to her original ERIE livery, following a rebuild in 2007.
-I was able to observe Erie 833 in attendance at the “Streamliners at Spencer” event of 2014, at the North Carolina Transportation Museum.
-Erie 833 has been based at Port Jervis, New York and occasionally pulled rail excursions through the northeast.
-Update 2018… the NYGL has folded & the disposition of this locomotive is unknown, although it was still present at Port Jervis in 2020.
+Erie #833 is the last of fourteen E8’s (820-833) acquired by the Erie Railroad in 1951.
+ERIE #833 (exERIE#833 > exEL#833 > exCR#4022) is one of three E8’s saved in 1999… when purchased from CONRAIL by the Juniata Terminal Co (the other two survivors run as PRR #5711 (exCR#4021) & PRR #5809 (exCR#4020).
+Erie #833 was purchased by the New York & Greenwood Lake Railway (NYGL) and returned to her original ERIE livery, following a rebuild in 2007.
+The 833 attended the “Streamliners at Spencer” event in 2014, at the North Carolina Transportation Museum.
+The 833 has been based at Port Jervis, New York, occasionally pulling rail excursions through the northeast.
+NYGL folded in 2018 & future disposition of this locomotive is unknown, although it was still present at Port Jervis in 2020.

 The Spencer Series